What tickets do I need?

 Do I need to supply my own tools?

-Warrikal has a tool container on each site we have a presence on, so all tooling will be provided for you.
+Warrikal has a tool container on each site, so all tooling will be provided for you.
 You are permitted to bring some personal tooling to site, but if you are flying in there will be weight restrictions on your luggage, so bear this in mind when deciding what tools to bring with you.
 Members of the scaffolding team are asked to bring their tool belts.

 What does FIFO mean?